Monument to the Soviet Army, Sofia

-The Monument to the Soviet Army (Паметник на Съветската армия, Pametnik na Savetskata armia) is a monument located in Sofia, the capital of Bulgaria.
+The Monument to the Soviet Army (Паметник на Съветската армия, Pametnik na Savetskata armiya) is a partially dismantled monument located in Sofia, the capital of Bulgaria.

 There is a large park around the statue and the surrounding areas.
 It is a popular place where many young people gather.
 The monument is located on Tsar Osvoboditel Boulevard, near Orlov Most and the Sofia University.
 It portrays a soldier from the Soviet Army as a freedom fighter, surrounded by a Bulgarian woman, holding her baby, and a Bulgarian man.
 There are other, secondary sculptural composition parts of the memorial complex around the main monument, like the group of soldiers which have been used many times as a canvas by political artists.
-The monument was built in 1954 on the occasion of the 10th anniversary of the liberation by the Soviet Army, which is the general Russian interpretation of the complex Military history of Bulgaria during World War II.
+The monument was built in 1954 on the occasion of the 10th anniversary of the liberation by the Soviet Army.
+The monument was partially removed in December 2023.

 Painting of the Monument

-2011: Popart comics composition
+2011: Pop art comics composition

-On June 17, 2011, the monument was painted overnight by a group of anonymous artists who call themselves Destructive Creation and who "dressed" the Soviet Army soldiers as the American popular culture characters: Superman, Joker, Robin, Captain America, Ronald McDonald, Santa Claus, Wolverine, The Mask, and Wonder Woman.
-A caption was painted underneath which translates as "In pace with the times" (in Bulgarian "В крак с времето" - "V krak s vremeto").
+On June 17, 2011, the monument was painted overnight by a group of anonymous artists who call themselves Destructive Creation and who "dressed" the Soviet Army soldiers as the American popular culture characters Superman, Joker, Robin, Captain America, Ronald McDonald, Santa Claus, Wolverine, The Mask, and Wonder Woman.
+A caption was painted underneath which translates as "In pace with the times" (in Bulgarian "В крак с времето" – "V krak s vremeto").

 The paint was removed three days later, in the late hours of June 20, 2011, though later it was declared that it was during the next morning.
-The event was widely covered by the international media, the at the beginning unknown artists were even being compared to Banksy and called "Banksy of Bulgaria".
+The event was widely covered by the international media; at the beginning, the unknown artists were even being compared to Banksy and called "Banksy of Bulgaria".
 It has provoked serious pro- and anti-Russian discussion in Bulgarian society.
 Meanwhile, Bulgarian Culture Minister Vezhdi Rashidov called the composition an act of vandalism.

-The story was filmed in the short documentary In Step With The Time directed by Anton Partalev and includes anonymous interviews of the artists of Destructive Creation and various representatives of pro-Russian organizations in Bulgaria.
-The film won the second place prize in the 2013 Festiwal IN OUT (In Out Festival) in Poland.
+The story was filmed in the short documentary In Step with the Time, directed by Anton Partalev, and includes anonymous interviews of the artists of Destructive Creation and various representatives of pro-Russian organizations in Bulgaria.
+The film won the second-place prize in the 2013 Festiwal IN OUT (In Out Festival) in Poland.

 The monument is a place that delivers an explicit message of the distribution of power, with the superheroes acting as a metaphor for the American way of life.
 The painting showed the state of affairs in Bulgaria, split between the traditional relationship to the Soviet Union and the modern influence of Western capitalism.